Democrats Need to Fundamentally Rethink Everything

 That makes it all the more important for Democrats to commit to transformational change of these systems.
 As faith in democracy’s ability to solve pressing issues erodes, corporate interests and anti-government sentiment gain ground.
 They flourish in a landscape where transformative change is stymied, channeling public frustration into cynicism instead of solutions.
 When government seems paralyzed by permanent gridlock, corporate power goes unchecked, deepening disillusionment and opening the door to anti-system appeals that promise to “do something, anything.”
 Populists can exploit this dissatisfaction, casting themselves as the only forces willing to disrupt a system that feels resistant to real reform.

 Harris lost, in part, because congressional gridlock left Biden’s domestic agenda looking like a series of unkept promises.
 Americans weren’t hearing much about achievements at home; instead, they saw an administration bogged down in crises that went unresolved—spiraling living costs, a broken immigration system, and an economy that didn’t seem to serve them.
-Conservative media hammered this message home.
+The conservative media hammered this message home.
 The White House was left looking more focused on sending billions abroad—including to Ukraine and to Israel—than on easing the burdens at home.
 For voters, the Democratic Party began to look less like a force for change and more like a government distracted by faraway problems, leaving everyday American concerns to fester.

-As corrupt, and extreme as Donald Trump is, just enough voters looked at him in 2024 and thought, “Let’s take another chance; maybe he’ll bring the change we need.”
-Beneath that decision lies a deep, unsettled angst about a rapidly shifting world—a future where economic stability feels out of reach, traditional ideas about family and gender are under question, and even the climate itself is in upheaval.
+As corrupt and extreme as Donald Trump is, just enough voters looked at him in 2024 and thought, “Let’s take another chance; maybe he’ll bring the change we need.”
+Beneath that decision lies a deep, unsettling angst about a rapidly shifting world—a future where economic stability feels out of reach, traditional ideas about family and gender are under question, and even the climate itself is in upheaval.
 In this landscape of uncertainty, many Americans, caught up in their own insular information bubbles, feel trapped and disconnected, navigating a blend of anxiety about losing what they know and a willingness to embrace radical disruption.

 It’s a paradox: a yearning for familiar hierarchies alongside an openness to upheaval.
 In such a climate, the Democratic Party’s politics of joy and care couldn’t compete with the backdrop of malaise, anger, and a sense of abandonment.
-Enough voters are seeking order out of loss of control and chaos and Trump filled the void.
+Enough voters are seeking order out of loss of control and chaos, and Trump filled the void.

 The last time America was as polarized as it is now, the issue of slavery cut through the fabric of national politics, pitting abolitionist forces in the North against a Southern economy and identity built on enslaved labor.
-In that era, the country’s political system failed to mediate these irreconcilable differences: the two-party system and Congress repeatedly brokered compromises that merely delayed the conflict rather than resolving it.
+In that era, the country’s political system failed to mediate these irreconcilable differences: The two-party system and Congress repeatedly brokered compromises that merely delayed the conflict rather than resolving it.
 Each compromise only intensified regional animosities, as pro-slavery and anti-slavery forces could no longer coexist under the same political system.

 Today, we see similar fault lines around issues like identity and democracy.
 The center-left must recognize that simply seeking common ground with far-right elements won’t bridge these divides.
 Instead, it must unify and mobilize a coalition committed to defending democratic values.
 To combat today’s neo-Confederates, the center-left must aim not for temporary compromise but for structural changes that reinforce multiracial democracy.

-For the Democratic Party, the lesson is clear: promises of status quo stability alone aren’t enough.
+For the Democratic Party, the lesson is clear: Promises of status quo stability alone aren’t enough.
 People need to feel that their lives are improving and that the party is willing to fight and deliver for them in extremely tangible ways.
 If Democrats continue to rely on cautious reform and appeals to institutional norms, they may find that they’ve left a vacuum, one that far-right authoritarians are all too eager to fill with promises of radical change.
 In a time of pervasive uncertainty and inequality, voters are looking to see their desire for change reflected back at them with conviction.
 Tuesday’s election showed it all too clearly, and calamitously.
 If Democrats can’t make multiracial democracy a reality for all, they invite those who would happily dismantle the structures that generations of Americans fought so hard to uphold.

 More from The Nation